ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'rs_cnf' if asymmetric keys are used, not present if symmetric keys are used.
 This parameter is as defined in Section 3.2 of {{I-D.ietf-ace-oauth-params}} and contains information about the public key of the KDC.

-* 'exp', contains the lifetime in seconds of the access token.
+* 'expires_in', contains the lifetime in seconds of the access token.
 This parameter MAY be omitted if the application defines how the expiration time is communicated to the Client via other means, or if it establishes a default value.

 Additionally, the Authorization Response MAY contain the following parameters, which, if included, MUST have the corresponding values: